SeraphJACK/SimpleLogin/README.md

 The player's password doesn't need to be inputed manually, instead, the client would generate a random UUID as the password and save it in the client's configuration file, sending it to the server when joining.

-The server would store the player's password in his player data the first time he join in, and check the password every time he join in after the "registration".
+The server would store the player's password the first time he join in, and then check the password every time he join in.

 ## FAQ